 Handmade does not mean inferior (or superior, for that matter), but it does mean different.
 To make sure that "different" doesn't translate to "disappointment," let us mention a few things about handmade tile.

 1. Handmade tile is not as flat as machine made tile.
 The differences may be in small fractions of an inch, but the differences can be seen by the eye.
 These slight variations can create visual interest.
+They also, especially for larger floor tiles, can create problems.

 3. Glaze uniformity on handmade tile may be varied.
 Often, the glazes we use on our tile are variegated by nature.
 In other cases, the manufacturing process creates some small variations.